-Built in 1976, by Equitable Shipyard of Madisonville, Louisiana (hull #1677) as the Gulf Commander for Gulf Mississippi Marine Houston, Texas.
+Built in 1976, by Equitable Shipyard of Madisonville, Louisiana (hull #1677) as the Gulf Commander for Gulf Mississippi Marine Incorporated of Houston, Texas.

 In 1978, Gulf Mississippi Marine became Gulf Fleet.
 And the company was owned first by Pott Industries of St. Louis, Missouri.
 And, then by Houston Natural Gas Houston, Texas.

 Jackson Marine Corporation of Houston, Texas would later merge with Zapata Gulf Marine of Houston, Texas, as well as Gulf Fleet of Houston, Texas.
 The company became the largest shipping company in the world with a total of four hundred fifteen vessels.
 Tidewater Incorporated of New Orleans, Louisiana at that time had about two hundred seventy five vessels.